 - Secure the ends of the wrap with packing tape.
 (Scotch tape will not hold.)

 - Place the wrapped mug in a box, leaving some wiggle room and making sure it's not too tight.
 (Fill any extra space with filler, such as more bubble wrap or newspaper.)

 - Situate the handle in the corner of the box and cushion it.
 This is the most vulnerable piece.

-- It is critical that no part of the mug touch the box.
+- No part of the mug touch the box.
 Make sure it is well padded before shipping.

-This YouTube video by user pomeroysporch outlines the best way to package a mug, which you should employ for those extremely valuable mugs.
+This YouTube video outlines the best way to package a mug, which you definitely should employ for those valuable mugs.
 I particularly like the addition of the cardboard to protect the handle.